 Remote work in manufacturing helped teams have more effective collaboration.
 With fewer onsite workers, remote work highlights the need for real-time automated communication to ensure that the right people receive the information they need on time.
 This means having automated notifications and alerts for operators in case of trouble.

 This will also highlight the need for autonomy of those onsite.
-As remote workers conduct their business, onsite workers should be given the highest value tasks to focus on.
+As remote workers conduct their business, onsite workers should be given the highest-value tasks to focus on.
 This helps them be more efficient in their work.
-With this, remote work is paving the way for a collaborative team that takes care of both works that can be done outside of the plant and work that demands a worker's physical presence.
+With this, remote work is paving the way for a collaborative team that takes care of both work that can be done outside of the plant and work that demands a worker's physical presence.

 Remote work wasn't really a priority within the manufacturing industry.
 It took a global pandemic for the industry to consider how remote work could be done in manufacturing.
 This meant that even if there were technologies in place to help workers adapt to remote work, it was still a steep learning curve for almost everyone in the industry.
 However, the response to the Covid-19 pandemic also showed that the manufacturing industry is ready to accommodate the remote work or hybrid work models.